 These training metrics also prove valuable when it comes to tracking overall progress and the success of your program.

+As an agency, leveraging this data can also save you time and resources so your team can focus on your main goals.
 The trick is to be systematic about it and know how to interpret the types of data that your learning system provides.
-Make sure that monitoring progress and behavior is part of your performance and progress reports.
+As well as making sure that monitoring progress and behavior is part of your performance and progress reports.

-This article walks through 10 reports that are essential for your requirements and also for knowing how well your online training program is going on a day-to-day basis.
+To help you get started with your reporting, we’ve compiled 10 training metrics essential for your requirements.
+Furthermore, they’ll allow you to assess how well your online training program is going on a day-to-day basis.

 - Enrollment rates